brianjohnson555/HapticDisplay/README.md

 The code is compiled in Python 3.10.
 Some files assume that the computer running the code has a built-in webcam.

 The repository directory contains the file **`requirements.txt`** which lists all required Python packages.
 The necessary packages can be automatically installed by running `pip install -r requirements.txt` from the main directory.
+NOTE: Sometimes this fails, and you need to manually call `pip install x` for each package `x` that fails the original installation.

 ## How to use this repository